Fingerprinting Codes and the Price of Approximate Differential Privacy: Lower Bounds via Fingerprinting Codes

 Our lower bound can thus be stated as follows, \begin{theorem} Suppose there is a function $n = n(d)$ such that for every $d \in \N$, there exists an algorithm $\san \from (\bits^d)^n \to \R^d$ that satisfies $(O(1), o(1/n))$-differential privacy and $(1/3, 1/75)$-accurately infers the marginals of a product distribution.
 Then $n = \tilde{\Omega}(\sqrt{d}).$ \end{theorem}

-\begin{proof}[Proof Sketch] The proof has the same general structure that we used to prove Theorem~\ref{thm:fpctolb}, combined with observations about the structure of the fingerprinting codes used in that proof.
+\begin{proof}[Proof Sketch] The proof has the same general structure that we used to prove Theorem~\ref{thm:fpctolb}.
+Here, we describe additional observations about the structure of the fingerprinting codes used in that proof (see Section~\ref{chap:rfpc} for a description of Tardos' fingerprinting code) that allow it to carry over to the inference version of computing $1$-way marginals.

 First, in Tardos' (non-robust) fingerprinting code, the codebook $\db$ is chosen by first sampling marginals $p \in [0,1]^d$ from an appropriate distribution and then sampling $\db$ from $\cD_{p}^{\otimes n}.$ The robust fingerprinting codes we construct in Section~\ref{chap:rfpc} also have this property.\footnote{To generate a codebook $\db'$ for our robust fingerprinting code, we sample a codebook $\db$ from Tardos' fingerprinting code and then insert additional columns of all $1$'s or all $0$'s to $\db$ in random locations.
 Equivalently, we can obtain a codebook $\db'$ by appending $1$'s and $0$'s in random locations of $p$ to obtain a vector $p'$ and then sampling $\db'$ from $\cD_{p'}^{\otimes n}.$} Thus the instances used to prove Theorem~\ref{thm:fpctolb} indeed consist of independent samples from a product distribution, which is what the inference problem assumes.

 Next, recall that the proof of Theorem~\ref{thm:fpctolb} shows that any string that is $(\alpha, \beta)$-accurate for the $1$-way marginals of $\db$ can be traced successfully.
-It turns out that any string that is $(\alpha, \beta)$-accurate for the marginals $p$ can also be traced successfully.
-Intuitively, this is because the rows of $\db$ are sampled independently from $\cD_{p}$, so accuracy for the $1$-way marginals of $\db$ and accuracy for $p$ coincide with high probability, at least when $n = \omega(\log d).$ Steinke and Ullman~\cite{SteinkeUl15a} explicitly show that this definition of accuracy suffices to trace regardless of the value of $n.$
+It is moreover the case that any string that is $(\alpha, \beta)$-accurate for the marginals $p$ can also be traced successfully.
+This is because the rows of $\db$ are sampled independently from $\cD_{p}$, so accuracy for the $1$-way marginals of $\db$ and accuracy for $p$ coincide with high probability, at least when $n = \omega(\log d)$: